klittle314/COVID_control_chart_app/README.md

 ![calculation details](https://github.com/klittle314/Provost_control_chart/blob/master/screen_shots/2020-04-20_basic%20calculations.jpg)

 ## Contributing
 We have not yet set up a process to incorporate changes into the code.
-Check back soon!
+Check back in the future!

 ## Authors
 Kevin Little outlined the basic design and wrote most of the core functions; Mason DeCammillis built subtantial parts of the Shiny interface; Emily Jones contributed functionality and participated with Lynda Finn to suggest enhancements to the initial design.